 This means they’re less likely to pass-away or sell the family home to a young family and move into assisted living.
-When the retiree decides to downsize, they may sell the 2500 square foot single family home, but they compete for a smaller starter home instead of moving into a retired adult community.
+When the retiree decides to downsize, they may sell the 2500 square foot single-family home, but they compete for a smaller starter home instead of moving into a retired adult community.

-The divorce rate and broken families of the past few decades exacerbates things, too.
+The divorce rate and broken families of the past few decades exacerbate things, too.
 Mom or Dad lives alone in the house instead of sharing it with their significant other.
 Housing demand is driven by the number of households, not the number of adults, so divorced and single individuals drive up demand for their own homes, too.

-The sheer cost and inconvenience of moving has resulted in the average time people remain in one place to increase.
+The sheer cost and inconvenience of moving have resulted in the average time people remain in one place to increase.
 In 2019, the average person remained in the same house for roughly eight years.
 For comparison, the average stay was only four years in 2007.

+This results in less churn in the housing market and fewer available existing homes on the market.
+At the same time, Generation Xers were hard hit by the Great Recession.
+They’ve really only recovered since 2012.
 This means that Generation Xers are much more likely to remain in the rental market than prior generations at that age.
 This drives up rental rates and eats into the rental supply.
 Yet this generation hasn’t abandoned the dream of owning a home, increasing demand for starter homes.

 Housing market predictions for 2020 and beyond run the gamut from optimistic to pessimistic.
 For example, Zillow predicts that there will be a housing recession in 2020.
 They blame monetary policy for this; the market has been expanding rapidly but is due for a correction.